 Puppy mills are commercial enterprises that exist solely to produce vast amounts of puppies quickly and cheaply.
-To keep costs down, the breeding animals and puppies are not screened for the eye conditions to which Rough Collies are prone.
+To keep costs down, the breeding animals and puppies are not screened for the eye conditions Rough Collies are prone to.
 Also, puppies are typically not vaccinated or wormed, and many succumb to entirely preventable diseases soon after arriving at their new homes.

 Rescues & Shelters

 If you like the idea of offering a forever home to an unwanted Rough Collie from a shelter or rescue center, you might want to check out the Collie Club of America’s rescue network.

 If you’re unsure whether a Rough Collie would settle well in your home, some shelters will allow you to take a dog home with you on a trial basis.
 This ensures that if the arrangement doesn’t work out, you can return the dog to the shelter, which will then find a more suitable home for him.

 As Family Pets